sean-halpin/variable_animation_geneneration/README.md

 This repo shows the steps that were involved going from a human shaped mesh to generating random animations of a person scanning items at a checkout.

+Using Blender 2.82a and it's python scripting API

 #### Align Armature
 ![alt text](/media/1.armature_alignment.png.jpg)
 #### Align Armature - Right Orthogonal View